-A number of highly regarded healthcare providers can be found in the Thames Valley.
-These include the Royal Berkshire Hospital, the National Spinal Injuries Centre at Stoke Mandeville Hospital, Oxford University Hospitals and Berkshire Healthcare NHS Foundation Trust.
+A number of highly regarded healthcare providers can be found in the region, including the Royal Berkshire Hospital, the National Spinal Injuries Centre at Stoke Mandeville Hospital and Oxford University Hospitals.

 A close proximity to both national and international markets has drawn many world-renowned drugs and delivery technology companies to the Thames Valley.